M.A., University of South Carolina

 His research focuses on the intersection of media and politics, in

 both historical and contemporary settings.
-His work has been published
+His peer-reviewed work

 In 2011, Bedingfield was a National Endowment for Humanities Summer